Last page update:

 |Closing Date||Requests for Proposals/Tenders|

-Corrigendum No. 1 (This attached document shall replace the original pages in the RTT.
+Corrigendum No. 1 (This attached document shall replace the original pages in the RFQ.
 There shall be no extension for the closing date.)

 In September 2007, APEC Ministers agreed to establish an APEC Policy Support Unit (PSU) to provide analytical and evaluation capacity and assist in coordinating related economic and technical cooperation for the development and implementation of APEC's trade, investment, economic reform and energy policy agenda.